musabshak/colonel-opps/log.md

 - ~Add levels to traceprints (userland + kernelland)~
 - ~Add all global variables as externs in k_common.c~
 - Check user arg in kExit()
     - Do we need to validate int arguments?
 Don't think so
-- May need to update process "queues" to "hashtables" while implementing sync stuff
-    - Turned out to be not necessary
 - Improve assign_pipe_id() and retire_pipe_id() code
-- Incorporate malloc_builder into main branch
+- ~Incorporate malloc_builder into main branch~